Upgrade

 Upgrade Paths

-An upgrade path declares that the upgrade of one version of Couchbase Server to another is supported.
-The tables in the following subsections list upgrade paths for Enterprise Edition and for Community Edition, respectively.
+An upgrade path declares that Couchbase Server supports upgrading from one version to another.
+The tables in the following subsections list upgrade paths for Enterprise Edition and for Couchbase Server Community Edition, respectively.
 Each instance of the `→` sign declares support for the upgrade of the server-version on the left of the sign to the server-version on the right.

-All supported upgrades can be performed with the cluster either offline or online.
+You can perform all supported upgrades with the cluster either offline or online.

 Enterprise Edition Upgrade Paths